KWYB

-KWYB (channel 18) is a television station in Butte, Montana, United States, affiliated with ABC and Fox.
-Owned by the Cowles Company, the station has studios on Dewey Boulevard in Butte, and its transmitter is located on XL Heights east of the city.
+KWYB (channel 18) in Butte, Montana, and KWYB-LD (channel 28) in Bozeman, Montana, are television stations serving as the ABC and Fox affiliates for Southwestern Montana.
+Owned by the Cowles Company, KWYB maintains studios on Dewey Boulevard in Butte, and its transmitter is located on XL Heights east of the city.

-KWYB-LD (channel 28) in Bozeman, Montana operates as a low-power semi-satellite of KWYB.
+KWYB-LD operates as a low-power semi-satellite of KWYB.
 It simulcasts all network and syndicated programming provided by KWYB, but airs separate commercial inserts and legal identifications.
 KWYB-LD's transmitter is located southwest of Four Corners, Montana.